 Abductive reasoning is a process whereby one reasons to the truth of an explanation from its ability to account for what is observed.
 It is therefore sometimes also known as inference to the best explanation.

-It is not completely clear what Peirce meant by abduction.
-Clearly the inference cannot be to just any explanation, e.g., there might have been many other bags full of white beans.
-But before we decide what constitutes the best explanation, we had been inquire into the nature of explanation itself.
+It is not completely clear what Peirce meant by abduction, which he also termed retroduction.
+Clearly the inference cannot be to just any possible explanation, e.g., in the case above, there might have been many other bags full of white beans.
+But before we decide what constitutes a best explanation, we had been inquire into the nature of explanation itself.

-For some, abduction for Peirce is the process of coming up with a good explanation.
+For some, abduction also signifies the creative process of coming up with a good explanation.
 Otherwise, if it is merely a case of assessing a range of existing rival hypotheses as explanations, it may be possible to employ Bayesian reasoning, generally taken to be a form of inductive reasoning.